metadream/thyme/README.md

 - internals.on xxx.on -> this.on
 - svg.icon

-- battr iattr internals "{{ parseBoolean parseInteger
+- battr iattr "{{ parseBoolean parseInteger